Matthew Perry

 Matthew Perry as a child

 "Apparently, the sequence of events was as follows: I cried, they gave me medication, the drug kicked in, and I quickly lost consciousness.
-Interestingly, all of this greatly amused my father," the actor recalled in his autobiography.
+Apparently, my father found this whole routine hilarious," the actor recalled in his autobiography.

 When Perry was nine months old, his parents divorced.
-His mother decided to return to her homeland, Ottawa, while his father stayed in the US.
+His mother moved back to her hometown of Ottawa, while his father remained in the US.
 Suzanne soon married NBC announcer Keith Morrison and found a prestigious job.
-She became the press secretary of Canadian Prime Minister Pierre Trudeau.
+She landed a high-profile job as press secretary to Canadian Prime Minister Pierre Trudeau.

 Matthew Perry with his parents